 Ahh, but which slide do you choose?
 Well for starters it’s probably the cheapest piece of kit you’ll ever have to find….but it’ll also be the most perplexing!
 Here for your interest is a resumé of all things 'slide' - both old, new, futuristic & fascinating!

-From the origins of slide guitar in West Africa to the American connections of the late 1800’s – early 1900’s, when former slaves migrating to the Mississippi Delta at the end of the civil war were seen sliding penknives or pocket razors along the strings of ‘dollar 50’ Sears acoustic guitars and home-made one string ‘diddley bows’ – to today’s high-tech slide guitar wizardry of Sonny Landreth, Derek Trucks, and the awesome Debashish Bhattacharya & Bob Brozman, using reproduction ‘Coricidin’ pill-bottles and custom-made crystal glass lap-slide bars, every conceivable type of cylinder & bar imaginable that could coax a whine from guitar strings has been tried, discarded – or held in the highest esteem by it’s faithful user.
+From the origins of slide guitar in West Africa to the American connections of the late 1800’s – early 1900’s, when former slaves migrating to the Mississippi Delta at the end of the civil war were seen sliding penknives or pocket razors along the strings of ‘dollar 50’ Sears acoustic guitars and home-made one string ‘diddley bows’ – to today's high-tech slide guitar wizardry of Sonny Landreth and Derek Trucks; to the rural Delta Blues of Catfish Keith and the Hindustani Indian Raga's of Debashish Bhattacharya, every conceivable type of cylinder & bar imaginable that could coax a whine from guitar strings has been tried, discarded ~ or held in the highest esteem by it's faithful user.

 And the list of materials offered to make that ‘perfect’ slide is huge - genuine re-cycled wine bottle necks; pocket razors & penknives as mentioned earlier; a vast choice of metals – bronze, brass, stainless steel, copper & aluminium tubes with mind-boggling variations of weights and lengths; porcelain & ceramic tubes; medicine bottles & test-tubes; spark-plug socket wrenches and even wood & polished bone have seen good use on the digits of many influential slide guitarists throughout the years.